 - Lack of Intent.
 Intent is a required culpable mental state to all assault offenses.
 If your criminal defense lawyer can demonstrate that you did not have the requisite intent to commit assault, the state prosecutor may reduce or dismiss the aggravated assault charges against you.

 Grand Jury Defense for Aggravated Assault Charges

 If you are accused of aggravated assault, you should contact an experienced criminal defense attorney right away because he may be able to win your case at the grand jury.
 Once your felony case has been indicted by the grand jury, this option is no longer available.
-Attorney James Sullivan has fought and won many felony cases at the grand jury level throughout his almost 20 years of legal practice, including over 20 felony cases in just the past few years.
+Attorney James Sullivan has fought and won many felony cases at the grand jury level throughout his 25 years of legal practice, including over 20 felony cases in just the past few years.
 When a case is dismissed (no billed) by the grand jury, the accused has the immediate right to seek an expunction of the felony charge from their record.
 Sullivan has been able to do this for many of his clients accused of felony offenses.

 James G. Sullivan and Associates | Houston Aggravated Assault Attorney

 Contact James G. Sullivan and Associates at (281) 546-6428 for a free initial consultation about your aggravated assault charges in counties throughout southeast Texas, including Harris, Montgomery, Waller, Liberty, Fort Bend, Brazoria, Galveston and Washington.
 Attorney James Sullivan is an experienced Houston violent crime attorney who will fight for your rights, freedom and future.